 Your Rugged Trade FR garment is intended to provide limited protection to you in the event of a short duration thermal exposure (“flash fire”) resulting from the ignition of a hydrocarbon atmosphere or atmosphere containing combustibles.
 It will also provide limited protection to you in the event of an electrical arc flash.

 LIMITATIONS OF USE

 This Rugged Trade FR garment will not protect against any extended exposure to direct flame or high heat and is not intended for use in any firefighting or other emergency operations.
 These garments will also not protect you from exposure to radio-logical agents, biological agents, or hazardous materials.
 This Rugged Trade FR garment alone will not protect you from all hazards.
 You or your employer must conduct a hazard and risk assessment to determine the suitability of this garment for its intended purpose.
 Additional garments or personal protective equipment may be necessary to provide you complete protection required for your working environment.
 This Rugged Trade FR garment will not protect you if not properly maintained.
 Do not use this garment if soiled, contaminated, or damaged.
 Clean this garment in accordance with the instruction provided in this user information.
 If you have any doubt about the condition of your Rugged Trade FR garment, contact your Rugged Trade customer service representative for assistance.
 You must be trained in recognizing hazards in your specific trade and understand the limitations of use for this garment prior to wearing it.
 Even when used as directed, this garment will not protect you from burn injury under all conditions of use or exposure to hazards.
-Failure to understand the limitations of these limitations may result in a serious injury or death.
+Failure to understand the limitations may result in a serious injury or death.

 MARKING RECOMMENDATIONS AND RESTRICTIONS